Veolia Environnementואוליה שירותי איכות הסביבה

 A multinational French company operating in the fields of water, waste management, energy and transport services.
 The company holds full control of Veolia Environnement Israel.
 Veolia Environnement Israel provides services to the Israeli ministry of Defence.

 Through its subsidiary - Veolia Transdev, the company has a 5% share in the CityPass consortium, which was contracted to establish and operate the light rail project in Jerusalem.
 The light rail was designed to connect the city of Jerusalem with the illegal settlements around it.
-Additionally, Veolia Transdev owns approximately 80% of Connex Jerusalem, the company which operates the trains.
+Additionally, Veolia Transdev fully owns Connex Jerusalem, the company which operates the trains.

 In 2010, Veolia Transdev (then Veolia Transportation) declared it will sell its shares in Citypass to Egged and 80% of the shares in Connex Jerusalem.
 Yet, as to February 2014 the sale was not executed.